micartey/Cardinal-Anticheat/README.md

 ## Disclaimer

 Cardinal-Anticheat is a **free** [**Spigot**](https://github.com/SpigotMC) anticheat which blocks most of the known cheats out there.
-Keep in mind, that Cardinal-Anticheat is still in beta, false postives may occurre...
+Keep in mind, that Cardinal-Anticheat is still in beta, false postives may occur...

 Cardinal-Anticheat also contains a custom build-in replay system which is quite usable to check whether a player was cheating or not.
 The output-file is a .zip file ~ 5MB depending on the amount of worlds used and their size.